payneio/semanticworkbench/assistants/project-assistant/assistant/text_includes/coordinator_instructions.md

 The following context is attached to help you in this conversation:

-- Information requests: In the current conversation, this is what you should focus on.
-These are pieces of specific information you need to have the user fill you in on.
+- Information requests: IMPORTANT!
+In the current conversation, THIS IS WHAT YOU SHOULD FOCUS ON!
+These are pieces of specific information you need from the user.
 - Audience and audience takeaways.
 - Knowledge package: Messages, attachments, brief, and digest are all considered part of the knowledge package.
 They are all shared with the audience.
 - Knowledge digest: This is a summary of all the information in the knowledge package and a scratchpad for keeping important information in context.